 Angie Estes is the author of five books, most recently

-(Oberlin College Press, 2013).
+(Oberlin College Press, 2013), winner of the 2015 Kingsley Tufts Poetry Award.
 Tryst (Oberlin College Press, 2009) was selected as one of two finalists for the 2010 Pulitzer Prize.
 Her previous book,

 Chez Nous, also from Oberlin, appeared in 2005.
 Her second book,